Skip to content

 Does this include health cost savings?

-No. Health-related financial benefits of quitting include lower life insurance premiums (often 50% lower after 2 years smoke-free), lower health insurance in some systems, avoided medical costs from smoking-related conditions, fewer sick days.
-Comprehensive financial benefit of quitting is typically 2-3x the direct cigarette savings alone.
+No. Health-related financial benefits of quitting include lower life insurance premiums (often lower after some years smoke-free), lower health insurance in some systems, avoided medical costs from smoking-related conditions, fewer sick days.
+Financial benefits beyond direct cigarette spending avoidance include life insurance reductions, health insurance impacts, and medical cost avoidance.

 What about relapse risk in projections?